HomeDirectoriesFree vs Paid Directory Listings: Which Works Better

 Return Visitor Rate15-25%25-40%

-The engagement metrics tell a compelling story.
-Traffic from paid directory listings typically demonstrates higher engagement—longer session durations, more pages viewed per session, and lower bounce rates—indicating that these visitors find your content more relevant to their needs.
+The engagement numbers back this up.
+Traffic from paid directory listings usually shows higher engagement, with longer sessions, more pages viewed, and lower bounce rates, which suggests these visitors find your content more relevant to what they need.

 Myth: More traffic always equals better results.